 Questions and answers (September 2019) [PDF, 129 KB]

 A formal policy process will be carried out to test the findings from the review.
-This will include public consultation on proposals for change.
-In 2020 we'll update this web page with details about the timing of this next stage.
+We expect that this work will begin in early 2021, and it will include public consultation on proposals for change.

 The Ministry for Primary Industries (MPI) assessed what changes might be needed to the Act – both for now and for the future of public access.
 This included considering access to the outdoors in cities, towns, rural areas and further afield, and access to wāhi tapu and other areas of cultural significance.

 - the operation and effectiveness of the Act